John Carne: Early life and education

+Career

-His father, a strict man of business aside from his active service to Wesleyan Methodism [William Carne has frequently been called 'the father of Cornish Methodism'], desired that his son should follow in his footsteps, as Joseph had done.
+His father, a strict man of business aside from his active service to Wesleyan Methodism (William Carne has frequently been called 'the father of Cornish Methodism'), desired that his son should follow in his footsteps, as Joseph had done.
 However, after a short trial of business, during which John's literary and story-telling abilities showed themselves, his father allowed him to follow his own inclinations.
 His first literary production was brought out anonymously in 1820, and was called Poems containing the Indian and Lazarus.

 Carne resolved to visit the holy places, and accordingly left England on 26 March 1821.
 He visited Constantinople, Greece, the Levant, Egypt, and Palestine.
 In the latter country, while returning from the convent of St Catharine, he was taken prisoner by Bedouins, but, after being detained for some days, was released in safety.
 On coming back to England he commenced writing for the New Monthly Magazine an account of his travels, under the title of Letters from the East, receiving from Henry Colburn twenty guineas for each article.
 These Letters were then reproduced in a volume, dedicated to Sir Walter Scott, which went to a third edition.
 This book is noticeable for the fact that there is not a single date to be found in it except that on the title-page.
 The publication of this work and his talents for society brought him into familiar intercourse with Walter Scott, Southey, Campbell, Lockhart, Jerdan, and other distinguished men of letters.

 He next published Tales of the West, 1828, 2 vols., treating of his native county.
 Among those who knew him his fame as a story-teller far exceeded his renown as a writer, and social company often gathered round him to be spellbound by some exciting or pathetic narration.
 During the latter part of his life he resided chiefly in Penzance.
 Oppressed by the infirmities of a premature old age, he had ceased for some years before his death to engage in any literary pursuits.
 While preparing to set out for the shores of the Mediterranean he was attacked with a sudden illness and died at Penzance on 19 April 1844, when his remains were buried in Gulval churchyard.